 This document provides an overview of the Identifier-Locator Network Protocol (ILNP), using the Internet Protocol, Version 6 (IPv6) as a reference point.
 The key difference between ILNP and IP is that the IP Address is replaced by two distinct namespaces.
 The new Identifier namespace is used only for the identity of a given ILNP node.
 The new Locator namespace is used only for routing packets to a given ILNP node.
-ILNP does not have the concpt of an Address.
+ILNP has a new, much more crisp, definition for an Address.
 The document focuses on describing the areas in which ILNP is different from IPv6 and the reasons for those differences.